C++20 Coroutine Basics

 Where We Are

-But so far, the awaitables we have used are either std::suspend_always and std::suspend_never from the standard library, or simple structs we wrote ourselves.
-Real asynchronous programming requires more flexible awaitables—such as waiting for an I/O operation to complete, waiting for a timer to expire, or waiting for another coroutine's result.
-This involves the customization mechanism for awaitables/awaiters: the semantics and return value types of the three methods await_ready, await_suspend, and await_resume, as well as the different behaviors when await_suspend returns void, bool, or a coroutine_handle.
-We will dive into these topics in the next article—that is the crucial step from "understanding the mechanism" to "practical use" of coroutines.
+But so far, the awaitables we use are either std::suspend_always and std::suspend_never from the standard library, or simple structs we wrote ourselves.
+Real asynchronous programming requires more flexible awaitables—such as waiting for an I/O operation to complete, waiting for a timer to expire, or waiting for the result of another coroutine.
+This involves the customization mechanism of awaitable/awaiter: the semantics and return types of the three methods await_ready, await_suspend, and await_resume, and the different behaviors when await_suspend returns bool, coroutine_handle, or void.
+We will expand on these contents in the next article—that is the key step from "understanding mechanisms" to "practical use" of coroutines.

 💡 Complete example code is available at Tutorial_AwesomeModernCPP, visit